vidhirathore/vidhirathore/README.md

 - 📫 How to reach me: rvidhi315@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact:
-  "I thought we were headed to utopia...
+    'I thought we were going to utopia?'
-  'What makes you think this isn’t it?'
+    'What makes you say this isn't utopia?'
-  'Isn’t utopia supposed to be perfect?
-This is just GitHub.'
-  'Yeah, well, this looks pretty close to perfect to me.'"
+    'I mean, I don't know, isn't it supposed to be some perfect destination?
+This is just your github' 'Yeah, it looks perfect to me'